Rothera Research Station: Generator shed, chippy shop, and Bingham

-The Span and Boat Shed
+The Span and boat shed

 The Span and Boat Shed were built at approximately the same time using similar techniques (interlocking steel archways on a concrete base), and are located at either end of the site.
 The Span was the storage facility for vehicles, equipment and waste but has now been demolished for the construction of the Discovery Building, with a temporary waste handling building erected nearby.
 It was called the Span as it was manufactured by the Miracle-Span company which specialises in these buildings.
 The Boat Shed is used to store, maintain and operate the boats for travel to the local islands, diving and oceanographic sampling (all RIBs of various size).
 It is situated next to the Biscoe Wharf (named after the RRS John Biscoe).
 There is a hydraulic crane to lift the boats in and out of the water, with access via a rope ladder.

-Sewage Treatment Plant (STP) and Hangar
+Sewage treatment plant and hangar

-The STP was built in summer 2002/2003.
-The sewage is treated using bacteria, which leave a peat like substance that is dry and compact enough to remove from Antarctica.
-The Hangar was built at the same time as the runway and is big enough for three Twin Otters and the Dash 7.
+The sewage treatment plant was built in summer 2002/2003.
+The sewage is treated using bacteria, which leave a peat-like substance that is dry and compact enough to remove from Antarctica.
+The hangar was built at the same time as the runway and is big enough for three Twin Otters and the Dash 7.